SUPER EFFICIENT MOTOR

 The Overload-Fault Protection is important because it will protect the motor against over-load damage.
 Competitors’ blenders with 2 hp motors and 3 hp motors are not equipped with this new technology overload switch but have an overheat protection thermos switch only.
 With them, if the motor reaches a certain temperature (too hot), the motor shuts off and you have to wait for the motor to cool down before you can use it again.
 This sometimes can cause several minutes of blending interruption.
 The OMNI blender to the other hand, can continue blending without waiting.
 Just simply and quickly reset the Overload switch on the back of the blender and you are good to go.

-The OMNI Blender motor itself is a 3 horsepower motor (746w x 3 = 2238 Watts).
+The OMNI Blender motor itself is a 3 horsepower motor.
 The highest power at 2238 Watts can only be measured when the motor shuts down due to overload or when it spikes when turned on.
 But the motor is electronically throttled down, controlled by a operation control circuit board (the brains).
 This manages the OMNI blender's power, cooling, blending, noise level, consumption, and longevity optimally, as of "OPTIMIZED".

 According to Underwriters Laboratory (UL), they have never before in this market seen this kind of a Blender Motor technology in other high performance blending machines.
 OMNI is a leader of its own with this new Blender Motor Technology!